The Purchasing Process Involves Strong Communication, Teamwork and Creativity

 - QC Testing- The system is tested by Quality Control to assure that all aspects of the equipment are functioning to our design specifications.

-- Ship it- The system is then packed, crated and shipped along with a comprehensive instruction manual.
+- Ship it- The system is then carefully packed, crated and shipped along with a comprehensive instruction manual.

 - After sales- The sale does not end here.
 3DT stocks all replacement parts for their systems.
 Our service team is readily available to assist if needed.
 Your salesman will be in touch to assure a smooth transition into successful production.
 Training and installation can also be provided.